How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 2. Search for “Remote Server Administration Tools” for your specific Windows 10 version

 Once RSAT is installed, you have several options for accessing and managing Active Directory.
+Each method has its strengths, and experienced administrators typically use all three depending on the task at hand.

 Using Active Directory Users and Computers (ADUC)